mlab817/faqs/src/african-swine-fever-asf/what-is-the-status-of-the-african-swine-fever-indemnification-program-funded-by-the-da.md

 ---
  title: What is the status of the African Swine Fever Indemnification Program funded by the DA?

-tags: ["status","african","swine","fever","indemnification","program","funded"]

  ---

-### African Swine Fever (ASF)
+## African Swine Fever (ASF)

-## What is the status of the African Swine Fever Indemnification Program funded by the DA?
+# What is the status of the African Swine Fever Indemnification Program funded by the DA?

  - A total amount of PhP 1,155,030,000 was released to the DA RFOs for the indemnification of hog raisers, from the Second Quarter of 2020 up to June 30, 2021, to wit: